-When shopping in a grocery store, you will see more and more isles filled with products that are labelled gluten-free.
+When shopping in a grocery store, you will see more and more aisles filled with products that are labeled gluten-free.
 The gluten-free industry has grown 44% from 2011 – 2013.
 Some 24% of consumers eat gluten-free or have someone in their household that eats gluten-free, and 75% of consumers that eat gluten free have not been diagnosed with celiac disease or have a gluten sensitivity but eat these foods because they think they are healthier.

 When shopping for gluten-free products, it is important to read labels, because many gluten-free products have second to none nutritional value.
-The grains have been milled which is a process that removes fiber, many B vitamins and iron; they have added processed sugars, salt, unhealthy fats and fillers for taste; not too different from processed foods that contain gluten with the exception that they are gluten-free.
+The grains have been milled which is a process that removes fiber, many B vitamins, and iron; they have added processed sugars, salt, unhealthy fats and fillers for taste; not too different from processed foods that contain gluten with the exception that they are gluten-free.
 A cinnamon bun is still a cinnamon bun whether it is gluten-free or not.

-With all of this said, there are healthier gluten-free choices from bread and pasta to crackers, cereal, snacks and sweets.
+With all of this said, there are healthier gluten-free choices from bread and pasta to crackers, cereal, snacks, and sweets.
 I would encourage you to use the information on the label to make an informed decision.

 Here is a list of popular gluten-free products and what to look for on the label to make a healthier choice

 - For the bread – look for ingredients such as flax seed, brown rice flour, quinoa flour, coconut flour, potato flour, arrowroot flour, almond meal, chia seeds, pumpkin seeds and buckwheat.
-Also look out for daily percentage of sugar, salt and unhealthy fats such as corn oil, palm oil and corn syrup these should be avoided if possible.
+Also look out for the daily percentage of sugar, salt and unhealthy fats such as corn oil, palm oil and corn syrup these should be avoided if possible.

-- For the pasta – quinoa, brown rice and buckwheat are good choices; some have added flax for extra fiber.
+- For the pasta – quinoa, brown rice, and buckwheat are good choices; some have added flax for extra fiber.
 If you decide to go for corn pasta, a good choice would be certified organic, most conventional corn is GMO.

 - For the crackers and snacks – look for ones that have seeds, nuts, almond meal, quinoa, brown rice flour, coconut oil, extra virgin olive oil and raw honey or maple syrup.

-- For the muffins, sweets and cakes – the ingredients to look for are brown rice flour, almond meal, amaranth, millet, buckwheat, quinoa flour, coconut flour, pure maple syrup, raw honey, coconut oil, pure butter, raw nuts, pure cocoa and raw coconut.
+- For the muffins, sweets, and cakes – the ingredients to look for are brown rice flour, almond meal, amaranth, millet, buckwheat, quinoa flour, coconut flour, pure maple syrup, raw honey, coconut oil, pure butter, raw nuts, pure cocoa and raw coconut.